 -"This is a riveting, uplifting production that is not to be missed."

 STUDENTS use code TRACQStu with valid ID presented at box office

 ACQUITTAL focuses on

 four women in a Pakistan prison in the 80’s and how each represents a different injustice with illuminating revelations.
 The play was inspired by Shahid’s own imprisonment as young man.
-He is now the Artistic Director of Ashoka Theatre in Pakistan.
+He is now the Artistic Director of Ajoka Theatre in Pakistan.